leFos-95/FullStackDev/README.md

 In this project Angular will work as the client in the front-end and Spring Boot as the server in the back-end.
 They will communicate each other using REST API.
 Furthermore, there will be Full CRUD Support for the MySQL Database.

-## Features of the application

-* Show a list of products
-* Add products to shopping cart(CRUD)
-* Shopping cart check out
-* User login/logout

 <!-- TABLE OF CONTENTS -->
 <details open="open">